wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-el-monte-chan-xgiryx.md

 ---
 position: Channel Partner Manager
 description: >-
-  ## Position Overview

-  This is a dynamic on-site position with a leading SaaS company in El Monte, CA, where innovation meets industry expertise.
+  Position Overview This is a dynamic onsite position with a leading SaaS company in El Monte, CA, where innovation meets industry expertise.
 As a Channel Partner Manager, you will be a pivotal part of the team, driving strategic partnerships and fostering relationships within the technology landscape.
 Your role will involve collaborating with key stakeholders to enhance our channel partner program, ensuring alignment with our goals and object...
 location: 'El Monte, CA'
 team: Software
 schedule: Standard Business Hours